-The choice of words leaders and hiring managers use to craft job descriptions may feel fair and inclusive but they may be open to unconscious bias and exclude qualified candidates.
+The choice of words leaders and hiring managers to craft job descriptions may feel fair and inclusive but it may include instances of gendered wording.
+This means that a job posting could be open to unconscious bias and exclude qualified candidates.

-Applied's gender decoder tool removes language subject to unconscious bias, offering gender-neutral alternatives to fill gaps in your talent pool.
+Applied's gender decoder tool removes any language that is subject to unconscious bias and offers gender-neutral alternatives to fill gaps in your talent pool.

 Scrutinising job descriptions is the first step to ensuring gender equality in the hiring process.
 For example, research has shown that women tend not to apply for roles unless they meet 100% of the criteria, compared to 60% for men.
 If you’re struggling to find suitable female candidates, it could be that you are listing too many requirements in your job description.

-Many traditional hiring methods, including job descriptions, have a coded bias towards male job seekers.
-It’s time for a new, data-driven and ethical approach that addresses the gender imbalance seen across a range of industries, whilst also helping businesses source the best talent from a wide pool of candidates.
+Many traditional hiring methods, including job descriptions, have a coded bias towards male job seekers and therefore hinder efforts to create an inclusive working environment.
+It’s time for a new, data-driven and ethical approach that addresses the gender imbalance seen across a range of industries, whilst also helping businesses source skilled and valuable talent from a wide pool of candidates.

 Have you ever put the word out that you’re looking for a ‘hacker’, a ‘guru’ or ‘rockstar?’
 Do you frequently use words such as ‘lead’, ‘analyse’, ‘competitive’, ‘active’ or confident’ in your job descriptions?

 If so, then chances are that your job applications have a hidden gender bias.
 All of the above terms are classic examples of masculine-coded language.
 By showing an implicit preference for male candidates, studies have shown that using these types of words reduce the number of applications of women.
-By removing gender bias from your job descriptions, you can boost your diversity hiring efforts and increase the likelihood of finding your ideal candidate.
+By removing gender bias from your job descriptions and using inclusive language, you can boost your diversity hiring efforts and increase the likelihood of finding your ideal candidate.

-We’ve researched the impact of gender-neutral job descriptions on the overall hiring process.
-Here are a few insights into how our gender decoder tool could diversify your talent pool:
+We’ve researched the impact of biased language and gender-neutral job descriptions on the overall hiring process.
+Here are a few insights into how our decoder tool could close the gender gap in your talent pool:

 Gender-neutral job descriptions lead to a 49:51 ratio of male to female applications.